 4. Outsource tasks you don’t enjoy

-The minute I hear “outsourcing tasks,” I immediately think of getting a cleaning lady.
-Thing is, outsourcing isn’t just getting your house cleaned (though that might be a good place to start).
-Outsourcing means finding ways to get your tasks done by others besides you.
+Outsourcing isn’t just getting your house cleaned, but finding ways to get your tasks done by others besides you.

-For instance, you might spend over an hour shopping at the grocery store, especially when you bring the kids along.
-But perhaps your grocery store has a pickup or delivery option for $12.
-Don’t think of it as $12 lost, but an hour gained to do something else.
+Let’s say you spend over an hour shopping at the grocery store, but your grocery store might offer free pickup or delivery service for $10.
+Even with delivery, don’t think of it as $10 lost, but an hour gained to do something else.

 Other tasks or duties you can outsource and save time include: